insight-platform/Savant/README.md

 cd ../..
 ```

-## What It Is Not
+## What Savant Is Not

 Savant is not for AI model training; it's for building fast streaming inference applications working on Edge and Core Nvidia equipment.
+We use PyTorch to train our models and recommend sticking with it.

-## Who Would Love Savant?
+## Who Would Be Interested in Savant?

-The one, who wants:
+If your task is to implement high-performance production-ready computer vision and video analytics applications, Savant is for you.
+It helps to:

-- get the maximum performance of Nvidia equipment on streaming inference tasks either on edge or in core;
+- get the maximum performance on Nvidia equipment on edge and in the core;
-- decrease time to market when building dynamic pipelines with DeepStream technology without extra hassle.
+- decrease time to market when building dynamic pipelines with DeepStream technology but without low-level programming;
+- develop easily maintainable and testable applications with a well-established framework API.

 ## Runs On Nvidia Hardware